 There are 3 written papers: Listening, Reading and Writing.
-For the Comprehension papers, questions range from those requiring non-verbal responses, such as ticks and true/false answers to short answers in French.
+For the Comprehension papers, questions range from those requiring non-verbal responses, such as ticks and true/false answers to answers in English as well as a short dictation.
+All questions are set in English.
 The Writing Paper comprises 2 pieces of writing and a short translation from English to French.